nrpineda/Election_Analysis/README.md

 The results for this project are the following:

-The total number of votes casts in this election are: 369,711 The name of the candidates running in this election are:
+*The total number of votes casts in this election are: 369,711
+* The counties that were audited in this project are: Jefferson, Denver, and Arapahoe.
+* The results for each county, are: 10.5%, 82.8%, and 6.7% turnout respectively.

+Out of all three counties, Denver had the largest turnout with 306,055 votes counted.

+*The name of the candidates running in this election are:
   Charles Casper Stockham.
   Diana DeGette
   Raymond Anthony Doane.